stevejagodzinski/ByteCodeManipulation/README.md

 ## What is here?

+Some code I wrote for a job interview to demonstrate Java byte code manipulation.

 ###### Done:
 * A Java Agent
   * Performs the following instrumentations when an HTTP request occurs: